tsuru/base-platform/README.md

 1. Install operating system dependencies
 1. Handle default Procfiles (stored in the directory ``/var/lib/tsuru/default``)

-It's possible to build platforms that do not use this image, but you need to ensure that deploy-agent is installed, and that you provide a deploy script that does everything that the base deploy script does.

 You may also invoke the install and deploy scripts manually, as the buildpack platform does: